 Science education, secondary teaching methods, secondary education, teacher beliefs, teacher professional development

 Christine Lotter is an Associate Professor in the Department of Instruction and Teacher Education at the University of South Carolina.
 She earned her Ph.D. in Curriculum and Instruction from Indiana University in 2005.
-At USC, she teaches high school science methods and general education methods courses for graduate and undergraduate students.
+At UofSC, she teaches high school science methods and general education methods courses for graduate and undergraduate students.
 She also teaches and supervises science education doctoral students in the Ph.D. and Ed.D. programs.
 Lotter's research interests revolve around the issue of improving secondary teacher education through reform-based teaching strategies.
 She is specifically interested in teachers' use of inquiry teaching techniques and how their beliefs interact with their practice.
-She has received over 3.6 million dollars in grant funds to develop high school and middle school inquiry professional development workshops and for scholarship funds from the National Science Foundation for USC's MT and MAT certification programs.
+She has received over 3.6 million dollars in grant funds to develop high school and middle school inquiry professional development workshops and for scholarship funds from the National Science Foundation for UofSC's MT and MAT certification programs.
 Currently, she is an investigator on a 3-year SC Mathematics and Science Partnership grant providing inquiry-based professional development to middle school science teachers throughout the state.